-Fig. 2: QPatch and Qube measurements on hiPSC-derived motor neurons yielded similar current-voltage (IV) relationship of Na_V and K_V channels

-The IV relationships of Na_V and K_V channels were quantified by stepping from -90 mV to +60 mV (Δ V = +10 mV) on QPatch (black) and Qube (red).
-A: Average Na_V current (normalized to the current recorded at -10 mV) versus step volt-
+Fig. 2: QPatch and Qube measurements on hiPSC-derived motor neurons yielded similar current-voltage (IV) relationship of Na_V and K_V channels The IV relationships of Na_V and K_V channels were quantified by stepping from -90 mV to +60 mV ($\Delta V = +10$ mV) on QPatch (black) and Qube (red).
+A: Average Nav current (normalized to the current recorded at -10 mV) versus step voltage.
+B: Average K_V current (normalized to the current recorded at +60 mV).
+All error bars are SEM.